cortner/PyAMG.jl/README.md

 then `pyamg` should be automatically installed on first use.
 Otherwise, follow the [straightforward instructions](https://github.com/pyamg/pyamg).

-*Note on `0.4` vs `0.5`:* `nightly` fails on travis-ci, but this seems to be due to failure of required packages.
-All tests pass under both versions on my own machine, so while I use only `0.4` for now, I assume that `PyAMG.jl` can be used without difficulties on `0.5`.
+*Note on failing tests:* tests on travis-ci fail, but this is due to failure of autmatically installing the required packages.
+All tests pass under both v0.4 and v0.5 on my own machine.

 ## Basic Usage